JuniorBecari10/dotfiles/README.md

 The Arch Linux installation itself is very minimal, installing roughly 190 packages, with no WM or DE. <br />
 When the WM and the programs are installed, the number of packages goes up to roughly 580 (Xorg has many dependencies).

+This repository is meant to be kept in your `~` folder even after the installation is complete, because you may want to make changes to it, and it's already there for you to sync your configurations.

 Instructions taken from this video: [How to Install Arch Linux (2026 Edition) | Full Guide by tony](https://youtu.be/oeDbo-HRaZo)

 ## Specification